 Most law-abiding citizens look at a smart phone, refrigerator, or television and know exactly what purpose it serves – to make calls or manage daily tasks; to chill food; to provide entertainment.
 Fraudsters have a different take on things.
 They are constantly trying to get one step ahead of the “good guys” and hack into our lives through the Internet of Things (IoT).

-All of our WiFi-enabled devices are considered part of this mass network that has come to be known as the Internet of Things.
+All of our WiFi-enabled devices are considered part of this mass network that has come to be known as the Internet of Things, or IoT.
 It goes way beyond smart phones, tablets, and PCs.
 Have you ever checked to see if you had enough milk in your fridge through an app on your phone?
 Told Alexa to play your favorite Beatles tune?
 Wore a fitness tracker to pace your runs?
 Congratulations – you’re part of the IoT!
 Any type of “smart” device connected to the Internet is vulnerable to being compromised.
 It is estimated there are 6.4 billion devices actively in use, with this number expected to triple, and then some, by 2020.

 What are fraudsters looking for?